What is Court Reporting?

 How long does it take to start a career?

-Within two years, you can be on your way to a rewarding career in Court Reporting According to the Bureau of Labor Statistics, Court Reporting jobs are projected to grow faster than average through the year 2018.
-With an average New York State salary of $83,000, careers in Court Reporting and Closed Captioning are lucrative options for individuals seeking job security.
+Within two years, you can be on your way to a rewarding career in Court Reporting According to the Bureau of Labor Statistics, Court Reporting jobs are projected to grow faster than average.
+With an average New York State salary of $98,000, careers in Court Reporting and Closed Captioning are lucrative options for individuals seeking job security.
 We are licensed by the New York State Department of Education and our experienced faculty has been devoted to training successful Court Reporters for over 20 years.

 When did the profession begin?